Join us for this quick hitting, informative event

 Know someone who would benefit from this event?
 Our workshop is open to all not-for-profit accounting professionals and board members who want to attend.
 Please feel free to spread the word by sharing this page with your team and other professional contacts.

 Snacks and beverages will be provided during the workshop.
-Appetizers and cocktails will be provided during the post-event reception.
+Appetizers and cocktails will be provided during the networking reception.

 Information about CPE eligibility

 There are no prerequisites for this seminar, and advance preparation is not required.
-There is no cost to attend this seminar.
+There is no cost to attend this event.

 CPE credit: Four (4) hours total credit